 Every senior fellow is sponsored by a Harvard Kennedy School faculty member, and a committee of M-RCBG-affiliated faculty reviews applications and makes fellows appointments.
 Participation in the program is competitive, and about 10 senior fellows participate each year.

-To apply: Please direct inquiries to the senior fellows program director, Jennifer Nash, email@example.com.
+To apply: Please direct inquiries to M-RCBG's executive director, Scott Leland, firstname.lastname@example.org.
 To apply, please submit your CV and a five-page description of your proposed project.
 Projects should emphasize research and writing.

 Most proposals should include: title of your proposed project; the problem you wish to tackle, which ideally will have relevance to M-RCBG research programs and/or faculty; an explanation of how your background makes you a good person to address this problem; your likely research methods and deliverable(s); examples of prior writing projects, if any; and how you would like to participate in life at the center and HKS.
 Also, please tell us whether you are you able to be physically present on campus on a weekly or near weekly basis.
 If the faculty selection committee believes your project is a good match for the center, additional information may be requested.
 The application deadline for the 2017-18 academic year is March 1, 2017 (an ad in the Jan 14-20 edition of The Economist incorrectly listed a later date - please disregard.
 The deadline is March 1).